ebi-gene-expression-group/scxa-workflows/README.md

 The variants supplied are intended to allow users to undertake re-analyses from a variety of stages in our analysis with the mimumum of effort.

-### Dimension reductions
+### Dimensionality reductions

-The tertiary pipleine operates in parallel to produce variants of dimension reduction resulting from manipulation of key parameters (under review, but currently perplexity for t-SNE and number of neighbours for UMAP).
+The tertiary pipeline operates in parallel to produce variants of dimension reduction resulting from manipulation of key parameters (under review, but currently perplexity for t-SNE and number of neighbours for UMAP).
 As a consequence you will find multiple keyed alternative representations in .obsm:

  ```
  > adata.obsm